 Tournament Overview & Format

-The participating teams qualified to the main event through nine different regional events played throughout the year.
-All 24 teams have been divided into three groups of 8 and will battle amongst eachother and opposing groups in a month long League Stage tournament.
-After the conclusion of the League Stage, the best 16 will advance to the PMGC Finals in January, 2021.
+The participating teams qualify to the main event through regional events played throughout the year.
+The 32 teams that qualify, are divided into two regional groups (East, West) of 16 and will battle amongst each other in a month long League Stage tournament.
+After the conclusion of the League Stage, the best 16 (9 from East and 5 from West) will advance to the PMGC Finals.